 It covers the Cooler Master Hyper 212 EVO, and has now been updated to cover the Arctic Freezer Xtreme Rev 2 as well.

 Although Xeon 5500-series / 5600-series serverboards use LGA1366 and hence you would think that any cooler designed for LGA1366 would work, that’s not the case.
 Server motherboards use a different mounting to consumer boards.
-The latter often use push pins but with server boards you screw directly to an M3 threaded mounting plate.
+The latter often use push pins but with server boards you screw directly to an M3 threaded mounting plate which is part of the motherboard (see pic).

-Some coolers, like the Noctua NH-U12DX and NH-U12DX i4, are specifically designed for serverboards, however they are expensive.
-A much more cost-effective solution is the Cooler Master Hyper 212 EVO or its successor, the slightly updated Hyper 212X.
-These coolers use a bolt-through design with their own backing plate.
+Some coolers, like the Noctua NH-U12DX (discontinued) and NH-U12DX i4 (still available), are specifically designed for serverboards, however they are expensive.
+A much more cost-effective solution (as in less than half the price) is the Cooler Master Hyper 212 EVO or its successor, the slightly updated Hyper 212X.
+These coolers use a bolt-through design with their own backing plate, which makes them ideal for use with a serverboard that already has a built-in backing plate.

 Cooler Master Hyper 212 EVO